Amit Yadav

-Amit Ramkumar Yadav (born 10 October 1989) is an Indian cricketer who plays for Goa cricket team.
-He is an all-rounder who bats right-handed and bowls right-arm off break.
+Amit Ramkumar Yadav (born 10 October 1989) is an Indian former cricketer who played for Goa cricket team.
+He is an all-rounder who bats right-handed and bowls right-arm off breaks.
 He made his first-class cricket debut for Goa in 2009/10.
-In 2012, he was involved in the IPL spot-fixing case while being a member of the Kings XI Punjab squad.
+In 2012, he was involved in the IPL spot-fixing case when he was a member of the Kings XI Punjab squad.
 He was banned from playing cricket for one year, and returned to domestic cricket in the 2013/14 season.